Homepage / Buying Guide: Junk Silver Guide

 "Gresham's Law" - named after Sir Thomas Gresham (1519–1579).

-The principles of Gresham's Law are that "good money" with intrinsic value made of precious metals will disappear from circulation due to hoarding.
+The principle of Gresham's Law is that "good money," made of precious metals with intrinsic value, will disappear from circulation, like old silver coins.

-Gresham's Law has been in full effect in the United States by Americans hoarding old circulated silver coins.
+Gresham's Law has been in full effect in the United States by Americans saving old circulated silver coins. (dimes, nickels, quarters, half dollars, and dollars)

-Since silver circulated coins were last minted, they have become increasingly harder to find.
+Since silver circulated coins were last minted in the United States, they have become increasingly difficult to find.

 In the 1970s and 80s, if you inspected your loose change, you could still find these coins.